 - “And then many will fall away, and they will betray one another, and they will hate one another.

 - “And many false prophets will arise and lead many astray.

-- “But the man who endures to the end, he will be saved.
+- “But the man who endured to the end, he will be saved.

-- “Therefore, when you see the abomination of desolation(5)Quotation/allusion to Daniel 9:27 (the one spoken of through Daniel the prophet) was – and is – standing in the holy place (let the reader understand)
+- “Therefore, when you see that the abomination of desolation(4)Quotation/allusion to Daniel 9:27 (the one spoken of through Daniel the prophet) *standing in the holy place, (let the man who reads understand)

-- “Then, let those in Judea flee to the mountains.
+- “then let the men in Judea flee to the mountains.

-- “The man on the housetop must not come down to collect things from his house,
+- “The man on the housetop must not come down to take things from his house,

-- “and the man in the field must not turn back to collect his cloak
+- “and the man in the field must not turn back to take his cloak.

-- “But woe to the women carrying in their womb, and to the women who nurse in those days.
+- “But woe to the women who have a child in their womb, and to the women who nurse in those days.

 - “And pray that your flight won’t happen in winter, nor on a Sabbath.

-- “For then there will be a great tribulation, such as hasn’t occurred from the beginning of the world until now; and it most definitely won’t(6)“and it most definitely won’t”.
+- “For then there will be a great tribulation, such as hasn’t happened from the beginning of the world until now; and it most definitely won’t(5)“and it most definitely won’t”.
 In Greek, this is a triple negative (and not, no, not) to add very strong emphasis.
-While double negatives are normally used to add emphasis in Greek, triple negatives are extremely rare and make the statement even more definitively negative.
+While double negatives are occasionally used to add emphasis in Greek, triple negatives are extremely rare and make the statement even more definitively negative.
 Since English double negatives cancel each other out (instead of adding emphasis) the words “most definitely” were added to keep the very strong emphatic sense of the Greek. happen again.

 - “And unless those days were cut short, no flesh would be saved.
 But for the sake of the elect, those days will be cut short.

 - “Then if someone tells you; “behold, here is the Anointed”, or “He’s here” don’t believe it.

 - “For false anointed ones and false prophets will arise.
 And they will give great signs and wonders to lead many astray; if possible, even the elect.